conda-incubator/conda-store/docusaurus-docs/conda-store/explanations/artifacts.md

 ## YAML file (pinned)

-YAML file that follows the conda specification is a common way to create environments. conda-store creates a "pinned" YAML, where all the exact versions of requested packages (including `pip` packages) as well as all their dependencies are specified, to ensure new environments created match the original environment as closely as possible.
+YAML files that follow the conda specification are a common way to create environments. conda-store creates a "pinned" YAML, where all the exact versions of requested packages (including `pip` packages) as well as all their dependencies are specified, to ensure new environments created match the original environment as closely as possible.

 :::info
-In rare cases, the pinned packages may not solve because packages are routinely marked as broken and removed.
+In rare cases, building environments from "pinned" YAML files may not solve because packages are routinely marked as broken and removed at the repository level.

 **conda-forge** (default channel in conda-store) has a [policy that packages are never removed but are marked as